 Once you’ve completed your FAFSA you will need to complete a Master Promissory Note (MPN), with the Department of Education.
 Choose the form for Direct Subsidized/Unsubsidized loan.
 Click here to complete now.

-STEP 4: Complete Stafford Loan Entrance Counseling, a federally required step for any student who wishes to borrow a Stafford Loan.
+STEP 4: Complete Loan Entrance Counseling, a federally required step for any student who wishes to borrow a Direct Loan.
 Click here to complete now.

 STEP 5: After receiving your Award Letter, complete the Loan Disbursement Authorization form.